sergey-sobolev/stompest/README.markdown

 Caveats
 =======
 * Requires Python 2.6 or higher.
 Not yet tested with Python 3.x.
-* This module is thoroughly unit tested and (in version 1.x) production hardened for the functionality used by the current maintainer and [Mozes](http://www.mozes.com/) --- persistent queueing on [ActiveMQ](http://activemq.apache.org/).
-The substantially redesigned stompest 2 is probably even better tested but should be considered (mature) alpha: Some features to come (in particular STOMP 1.2 support) may still require minor changes of the API.
+* This package is thoroughly unit tested and production hardened for the functionality used by the current maintainer and by [Mozes](http://www.mozes.com/) --- persistent queueing on [ActiveMQ](http://activemq.apache.org/).
+It is tested with Python 2.6 and 2.7, Twisted 11 and 12 (it should work with Twisted 10.1 and higher), ActiveMQ 5.8 (it should work with 5.5.1 and higher), and [Apollo](http://activemq.apache.org/apollo/) 1.6.
+Some of the integration tests also pass against [RabbitMQ](http://www.rabbitmq.com/) 3.0.2 (RabbitMQ does not support all extended STOMP features).
+All of these brokers were tested with STOMP protocols 1.0, 1.1, and 1.2 (if applicable).
+Minor enhancements may be required to use this STOMP adapter with other brokers.

 To Do
 =====